MariosGkMeng/Straightforward-Obsidian2Latex/README.md

+# Citing this work
-# Please cite the following if you use it for publishable work (i.e., if you write your paper in Obsidian, and use this code to print to Latex)
+Please cite the following if you use it for publishable work (i.e., if you write your paper in Obsidian, and use this code to print to Latex)
 ```
 @misc{MariosGkionisObsidian2Latex,
   author = {Marios Gkionis},